 But that is not always true.

 Urge a clerk to swipe the card anyway.
-Some travelers simply explain the card is "swipe and sign" rather than chip and PIN.
-Popular tourist areas that see American visitors will be less of a problem than more remote locations -- again, the kinds of places independent travelers often visit.
+Some travelers simply explain the card is "swipe and sign" rather than chip-and-PIN.
+Popular tourist areas that see American visitors will be less of a problem than more remote locations—again, the kinds of places independent travelers often visit.

-Ways to Cope with the Chip and PIN Problem
+Ways to Cope With the Chip-And-Pin Problem

-- Carry additional cash: This is far from an ideal solution.
+This is far from an ideal solution.
 For security reasons, it isn't a good idea to travel with large sums of money.
 Travelers should already be using a money belt to keep cash out of the reach of pickpocket thieves.
 That strategy is all the more crucial to your personal security if you carry additional cash.